|Manufacturer||North American Aviation|

 In early 1943, a new Mustang design went into production.
 Designated Mustang X during prototype stages and P-51B and P-51C Mustang III after production began, these P-51 Mustang fighters equipped with Rolls-Royce Merlin 61 engines had much better performance in high altitudes, something the prior variants lacked.
 One improvement that had longer lasting effect was the possibility of a drop tank in these Merlin-equipped fighters, which provided the Allies candidates for long-range bomber escorts.
 Many of these new fighters began arriving in Britain in Aug 1943, while fewer numbers went to Italy late that year.
 By late 1943, they were the favored fighters to escort bombers on bombing missions deep into Germany.
 Their high speed also allowed them to pursue German V-1 rockets.

 The next stage of development resulted in the P-51D variant, which was considered the definitive Mustang model; bubble canopies that provided much greater field of vision and six M2 machine guns were the key characteristics of the P-51D fighters.
-When these fighters arrived in Europe in mid-1944, they quickly became the United States Army Air Forces' primary fighters.
-This variant would also become the most widely produced variant of the Mustang design.
+When they first saw combat over Europe, gunners of US bombers were unfamiliar with their appearance, and there were incidents of bombers firing at their escorting "enemy Bf 109 fighters".
+By mid-1944, regardless of US Army's initial dislike for this design a few years prior, they quickly became the United States Army Air Forces' primary fighters.
+While their armament, reliability, and self-sealing tanks were all favorable attributes, the characteristic that the USAAF leadership liked most was the P-51 Mustang fighters' long range, allowing them to escort heavy bombers deep into Germany.
+The P-51D variant would also become the most widely produced variant of the Mustang design.
 By the end of 1944, 14 out of the 15 groups of the US Army 8th Air Force flew Mustang fighters of various variants.
 American pilot Chuck Yeager of later test pilot fame flew a P-51D Mustang fighter at this time, skillfully shooting down a German Me 262 jet fighter during its landing approach, making him the first American to shoot down a German jet fighter.

 Two American pilots flying P-51 fighters were awarded the Medal of Honor during WW2, Major James H. Howard of the 354th Fighter Group for action over Germany on 11 Jan 1944 and Major William A. Shomo of the 82nd Tactical Reconnaissance Squadron for action over the Philippine Islands on 11 Jan 1945.